seosgithub/gogo-boy/README.md

 ```

 # Serialization
-The track request is marshable and unmarshable into json via `json.Marshal()`.
-This allows you to save the request and post it at a later time.
+The track request and campaign triggers ars marshable and unmarshable into json via `json.Marshal()`.
+This allows you to save the request(s) and post it at a later time.

 ## Communication
 > ♥ This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.